amsterdamNLP/amsterdamNLP.github.io/_pages/workshop.md

 #### Related events

-Oskar van der Wal will defend his PhD thesis at 4pm the same day.
+Oskar van der Wal will defend his PhD thesis at 4pm the same day; [more information]()

 #### Registration & Contact